 I actually didn't visit Edinburgh Castle until my third time in the city.

-If you decide to skip the castle, still start your day here to view the entrance of the castle and then start your walk down the Royal Mile...our next stop.
+If you decide to skip the castle, still start your day here to view the entrance of the castle and then begin your walk down the Royal Mile...our next stop.

 2. Royal Mile

 After your quick tour of Edinburgh Castle, you are now in the prime location to walk the infamous Royal Mile.
-The road descending from the castle all the way down to Holyroodhouse palace is just over a mile and filled with history.
+The road descending from the castle to Holyroodhouse Palace is just over a mile and filled with history.

 You could also join a walking tour that covers the Royal Mile.
 Mercat does a wonderful Secrets of the Royal Mile tour that focuses on the upper half of the Royal Mile and ends at the Castle.

-If you decide to do a scheduled walking tour then you might have to move the castle to after the tour.
+If you do a scheduled walking tour, you might have to move the castle visit to after the tour.

 3. St. Giles’ Cathedral

-During your walk down the Royal Mile be sure to pop into Scotland’s most important church and see where John Knox once preached during the Reformation.
+During your walk down the Royal Mile be sure to pop into Scotland’s most important church to see where John Knox once preached during the Reformation.

 4. World’s End

-Halfway down the Royal Mile, you will find a cozy “old-world” pub.
-Back when Edinburgh was a walled city the gates into the city stood right where the World’s End is.
+Halfway down the Royal Mile, you'll find a cozy “old-world” pub.
+Back when Edinburgh was a walled city, the gates into and out of the city stood right where the World’s End is.

-Two main thoughts go around as to why this spot would have been known as the “world’s end” to the townsfolk.
+There are two prevailing thoughts for why this spot would have been known as the “world’s end” to the townsfolk.

 This is a great spot to grab a bite or pint.
-This "old style" pub is known for Scottish classics like Cullen Skink soup (my favorite), fish and chips, and steak and ale pie.
+This "old-world" pub is known for Scottish classics like Cullen Skink soup (my favorite), fish and chips, and steak and ale pie.

 5. Palace of Holyroodhouse and Scottish Parliament